jython/jython/README.txt

-Welcome to Jython 2.5b1
+Welcome to Jython 2.5b2
 =======================

-This is the second beta of the 2.5 version of Jython.
-It contains most of the new features for the 2.5 release.
+This is the third beta of the 2.5 version of Jython.
+It contains all of the new features for the 2.5 release and represents a feature freeze.

 The release was compiled on Mac OS X with JDK 5 and requires JDK 5 to run.